 Interactive Widgets

-Interactive widgets are useful when the agent needs user confirmation, choices, or actions before proceeding.
+Interactive widgets are especially useful when the agent needs user confirmation, choices, or actions before proceeding.

 Examples include: